 Blood Sugar Control

-The prevalence of type 2 diabetes is increasing rapidly worldwide (29).
+The prevalence of type 2 diabetes is increasing steadily worldwide (

-People with diabetes are sensitive to rapid changes in blood sugar, and need to be cautious when they eat foods rich in carbohydrates.
+People with diabetes are sensitive to rapid changes in blood sugar and need to be cautious when they eat foods rich in carbs.

-Blueberries contain moderate amounts of sugar, at 15 grams per cup.
+Blueberries contain moderate amounts of sugar — or 15 grams per cup (148 grams).

 When eaten in moderation, blueberries do not have any known adverse effects in healthy individuals.

-Allergy to blueberries does exist, but is extremely rare (34).
+Allergy to blueberries does exist but is extremely rare (

 Blueberries are a popular, delicious fruit.

-They are a good source of vitamin K1, vitamin C, manganese and several other beneficial plant compounds like anthocyanins.
+They’re a good source of vitamin K1, vitamin C, manganese, and several other beneficial plant compounds like anthocyanins.

-Consuming blueberries on a regular basis may help prevent heart disease, improve brain health and help moderate blood sugar levels.
+Eating blueberries on a regular basis may prevent heart disease, improve brain health, and help moderate blood sugar levels.